On the Ground and in the Sky: A Tutorial on Radio Localization in Ground-Air-Space Networks: Research Directions Towards 6G GAS Localization

-\Acp{KVI} are adopted in \ac{6G} networks in order to broaden the assessment of future wireless networks beyond the technical-aspects-focused \acp{KPI}, to also include forward-looking societal aspects \cite{wymeersch20236g}, aiming to better capture the spirit of the sustainable development goals defined by the United Nations \cite{united2022sustainable}.
+The 6G enablers discussed in this section introduce new \acp{DOF} and design aspects, promising applications with unprecedented demands in terms of localization \acp{KPI} such as extended reality and digital twin \cite{behravan2022positioning}. \Acp{KVI} are adopted in \ac{6G} networks in order to broaden the assessment of future wireless networks beyond the technical aspects-focused \acp{KPI}, to also include forward-looking societal aspects \cite{wymeersch20236g}.
+They aim to better capture the spirit of the sustainable development goals defined by the United Nations \cite{united2022sustainable}.
 In the following, we present vital \acp{KVI} related to localization in \ac{GAS} networks.